Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-This means that $\rho$ has a second order pole at the boundary of moduli space associated with the equivalence class of Riemann surfaces with a node.
-This structure completes the identification of (\ref{measure}) with the Polyakov measure.
-It also exhibits in a rigorous way the intuitive expectation that string infinities originate in the exchange of tachyons along thin and long tubes between different elements of the surface.
+This shows that~$\rho$ in eq.~\eqref{eq:belavin_knizhnik} has a second order pole at the boundary of moduli space corresponding to the equivalence class of Riemann surfaces with a node.
+This completes the identification of (\ref{measure}) with the Polyakov measure.
+It also exhibits in a rigorous way the intuitive expectation that string infinities originate in the exchange of tachyons along thin and long tubes connecting different elements of the surface.

-As a final application, we study string scattering amplitudes to obtain a geometrical interpretation of the physical state conditions.
-If we have a scattering amplitude with $n$ external states, we want to associate with it a measure on ${\cal M}_{g,n}$ if we wish to compute the amplitude to order $g$.
-The operator formalism provides us with a well-defined state $|\phi\rangle_{P}$ for any $P\in{\cal P}(g,n)$.
-Once again we have a projection map
+As a final application, we study string scattering amplitudes in order to obtain a geometrical interpretation of the physical state conditions.
+In order to compute a scattering amplitude with $n$~external states at genus~$g$, we need to construct a measure on ${\cal M}_{g,n}$.
+Using the operator formalism we find a well-defined state $|\phi\rangle_{P}$ for any $P\in{\cal P}(g,n)$ and once again we have a projection map

-by simply forgetting the punctures and the local parameters.
-Now we construct a measure similar to (\ref{measure})
+by simply erasing the information about the punctures and the local parameters.
+We can construct then a measure similar to the one in eq.~(\ref{measure})

-In this case, however, for (\ref{measure-n}) to be a well defined measure we need a $(3g-3+n,3g-3+n)$ form so we must have $3g-3+n$ $b$'s.
-This means that since $|\phi\rangle_{P}$ has ghost number $3g-3+3n/2$ the ghost number of the external states has to be $-\frac{n}{2}$.
-Distributing the ghost number equally among the external states, we learn that $\langle\chi_{i}|$ must have ghost number $-\frac{1}{2}$.
-Apply the other requirements neccesary to have a well defined measure over ${\cal M}_{g,n}$ we arrive to the conditions
+For this, however, to be a well-defined we need a~$(3g-3+n,3g-3+n)$-form, which requires the insertion of~$3g-3+n$ $b$ operators.
+Since~$|\phi\rangle_{P}$ has ghost number~$3g-3+3n/2$, the external states must have ghost number~$-\frac{n}{2}$.
+Distributing this ghost number democratically among the external states, we conclude that~$\langle\chi_{i}|$ should have ghost number~$-\frac{1}{2}$.
+Imposing the conditions to have a well-defined measure over~${\cal M}_{g,n}$, we arrive at

-and we have no constraint coming from $L_{-1}$ because the measure depends on the position of the punctures.
-These conditions, together with the condition over the ghost number of $|\chi_{i}\rangle$ are solved by
+with no constraint coming from~$L_{-1}$, since the measure depends on the puncture position.
+These conditions, together with those over the ghost number of $|\chi_{i}\rangle$, are solved by the state